 Dr. Sharma trained in anesthesiology at Rutger’s New Jersey Medical School in Newark, New Jersey.
 She then completed an interventional pain medicine fellowship at University of North Carolina in Chapel Hill, North Carolina.

 If you are in pain, please contact us today at 201-729-0001 for an evaluation and consultation.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.

 *Note: This article originally appeared April 5, 2012.
 It has been updated and revised.